Morning has broken like the first morning

 Much of that popularity was bound up with the tune, “Bunessan”.
 Originally an un-named traditional melody, it was used by the Gaelic poet and devout Baptist Mary Macdonald for her Christmas hymn, “Leanabh an Aigh”, later translated as “Child in the manger”.
 This was included by Lachlan Macbean in his Songs and Hymns of the Scottish Highlands, published in 1888.
 It was Macbean who gave the tune the name “Bunessan” after the Isle of Mull village near to where Mary Macdonald had lived.

-A monument to Mary Macdonald can be seen near the village, on the road towards Craignure, where tourists and pilgrims take the ferry over to the island of Iona.
+A monument to Mary Macdonald can be seen near the village, on the road from Craignure to Fionnphort, where tourists and pilgrims take the ferry over to the island of Iona.